carol-manso/carol-manso/README.md

-## Olá!
-Sou a Carol Manso :sparkles:
+## Hi!
+I'm Carol Manso :sparkles:
-* :school_satchel: Estudante de Ciência da Computação na PUC-Minas (4º período)
+* :school_satchel: Computer Science student at PUC-Minas (4th period)
-* 📘 Atualmente aprendendo desenvolvimento Web com backend em Java e front end em Angular, além da linguagem Go
+* 📘 Nowadays I'm learning about Web development using Java for the backend and Angular for the front-end
+* My favorite programming language is Go, and I'm interested about learning more about it.

 <hr>